cubermitis/HackFest2024/HF-Advance/README.md

 ![Locksmith Task](images/locksmith-task.png)

-Let's find a way to move your character to the key.
+Let's find a way to move the character to the key.

 The character data lives on stack as `main_character` in the `main` function.